ibm-cloud-docs/vmwaresolutions/services/vrops_ordering.md

 ## Ordering vRealize Operations and Log Insight for a new instance
 {: #vrops_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **vRealize Operations and Log Insight** in the **Management tools** category.
-Follow the steps to add the service to your instance.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section. vRealize Operations and Log Insight is in the Management tools category.
+Open the category, locate vRealize Operations and Log Insight, and toggle its switch on.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

 ## Ordering vRealize Operations and Log Insight for an existing instance
 {: #vrops_ordering-existing}